Osprey Levity 60

 |Osprey Exos 58||$220||2 lb.
 10.4 oz.||Nylon (100D & 210D)||38, 48, 58L||Top||5 exterior|

-A big-time brand like Osprey jumping into the “super ultralight” category is certainly noteworthy, but there are a number of well-established challengers.
+Osprey’s Levity 60 was a competitive addition to the “superlight” backpacking pack category, but there are a number of long-standing challengers.
 One of our favorites is the Gossamer Gear Mariposa 60.
-This pack weighs slightly more at 2 pounds 0.7 ounces but comes with a higher maximum load of 35 pounds (for more information, see our in-depth Mariposa 60 review).
-The two designs offer similar all-around durability and organization, although we do like that you get hipbelt pockets on the Mariposa.
-Where the Osprey has the clear advantage is in back ventilation—the suspended mesh panel is far better at encouraging airflow than the foam padding on the Gossamer Gear.
-In the end, we give the slight edge to the Mariposa based on its better carrying comfort, but the Osprey is the one to choose if you prioritize ventilation.
+This pack weighs around the same at 1 pound 14.5 ounces (for a size medium with medium hipbelt) but comes with a higher maximum load of 35 pounds (for more information, see our in-depth Mariposa 60 review).
+The two designs also offer similar all-around durability and organization, although we do like that you get hipbelt pockets on the Mariposa.
+Where the Osprey has the clear advantage is back ventilation: the suspended mesh panel is far better at encouraging airflow than the foam padding on the Gossamer Gear.
+In the end, we give the slight edge to the Mariposa based on its superior carrying comfort, but the Osprey wins in ventilation.

 As we touched on above, Granite Gear’s Crown2 60 offers a bit more cushioning and support than the Levity for a moderate weight penalty (2 pounds 5.8 ounces total).
 However, for those additional 6.6 ounces, you get a fully featured pack with compression straps, lots of storage including hipbelt pockets, and a convenient roll-top closure.
 Further, the Crown2 60 has a higher weight capacity of 35 pounds, but we found that it suffered similarly under a heavy load due to its thin padding along the shoulder straps and waist belt.
 All told, both the Levity and Crown2 are competitive ultralight designs, but we give the nod to the heavier Granite Gear pack for its superior carrying comfort, lower price tag ($200), and added durability.

-A final competitor to consider is Osprey’s own Exos 58.
-We touched on this above, but until this year, it was their leading ultralight design.
-Osprey updated the pack for 2018, and we’re not entirely convinced it was for the better.
-The positives from the old Exos remain: the backpanel ventilates well, the pack is pretty light at well under 3 pounds, and it can carry more gear than the Levity.
-But Osprey took away the hipbelt pockets, and we’ve put multiple tears in the thin 100-denier pack body.
-At $220, the Exos 58 is $50 less than the Levity 60, but unless you need its 10-pound-higher weight capacity, we think the Levity is the better option.
+From within Osprey’s own lineup, we’d be remiss not to mention their popular Exos 58.
+We touched on this above, but until the Levity’s release, the Exos was their leading ultralight design.
+Osprey updated the pack a couple years ago, but we’re not entirely convinced it was for the better.
+The positives from the old Exos remain: the backpanel ventilates well, the pack is decently light at well under 3 pounds, and it can carry more gear than the Levity.
+But Osprey took away the hipbelt pockets and we’ve put multiple tears in the thin 100-denier pack body.
+At $220, the Exos 58 is $50 less than the Levity 60, but unless you need its 10-pound-higher weight capacity, we prefer the Levity.